 Star Trek: Voyager was the fourth Star Trek series to arrive on television.
 The three which preceded it were all, in their own way, resoundingly successful.
 Even Star Trek: Deep Space Nine, though it never quite got the ratings of Next Generation, proved to be a solid critical, award-winning success.
 Then came Voyager.

-It’s not that Star Trek: Voyager was a disaster.
+It’s not that Star Trek: Voyager was a disaster or even bad.
 The show lasted the Star Trek requisite seven seasons and among those seasons had a few truly inspired moments.
-Voyager didn’t kill Star Trek but it was the beginning of a trend which would send Star Trek into a deep coma, a coma it would not awake from until 2009’s Star Trek reboot.
+Voyager didn’t kill Star Trek but it was the beginning of a trend that would send Star Trek into a deep coma, a coma it would not awake from until 2009’s Star Trek reboot.

 It was in Voyager that we, the franchise’s fans, all started to sense something might be going wrong with Gene Rodenberry’s vision, and it only got worse after Voyager went off the air.
 The next Trek series, Enterprise, was cancelled early in its run.
-Few of the Next Generation movies were any good and what’s worse, by the end few were showing up to see them.
+Few of the Next Generation movies were any good and what’s worse, by the end, few were showing up to see them.
 Voyager didn’t kill Star Trek but it signified the beginning of the slide.
-The things which did temporarily stall the franchise, putting it in a tailspin which could only be solved with the 2009 reboot, all started there.
+The things which did temporarily stall the franchise, putting it in a tailspin that resulted in the 2009 reboot, all started there.

 Here’s why that happened: the biggest reasons Star Trek: Voyager never truly lived up to its huge Star Trek potential.

 Janeway Needed To Be More Kirk And Less Picard